agile-dev-assignments/project-setup-team-ikedacho-visionary/back-end/README.md

 # Getting Started with running server

-## The back-end of your project will live in `back-end` directory.
+## The back-end of the project will live in `back-end` directory.

 ## In the `back-end` directory, you can run:

 ### `npm install`

-in back-end directory, run `npm install` to install all the dependency in order to launch and run the server.
+In back-end directory, run `npm install` to install all the dependency in order to launch and run the server.

 ### `node server` or `npx nodemon sever`